Modeling scale-up of particle coating by atomic layer deposition: Model

 \subsubsection{Batch process with plug flow precursor transport}

-We next consider a plug flow model for the precursor transport across a homogenously mixed particle column of cross section area $S_0$ and length $L$ [Figure \ref{fig1}(B)].
-Examples for this type of reactor include a fluidized bed or a rotating drum under cross-flow conditions.
-In this case, the precursor balance is given by:
+We next consider a plug flow model for the precursor transport across a homogeneously mixed particle column of cross section area $S_0$ and length $L$ [Figure \ref{fig1}(B)].
+Examples for this type of reactor include a fluidized bed or a rotating drum reactor under cross-flow conditions.
+In this case, the precursor transport is modeled using a plug flow model: